achall36/RoxvilleRooster.github.io/pulp_game_setting_rules.md

-In game terms, a stunt is an action where the player purposefully makes the action more difficult for themselves.
+In game terms, a stunt is an action where the player purposefully makes the action more difficult for the character.
 In the above example, the player would have had the option to get on board the airship, but instead announced that the character had gotten there too late, and instead described the stunt action.
 In a way, the player is taking on the role of the game master for a moment, changing the situation for his or her character in such a way that a more difficult solution is required.
-A stunt action
+A stunt action should always
-should always
-require a roll,
-at a minimum
+require a roll, at a minimum
 -2 penalty.
-The
-game master is
-the final arbiter of
-the roll penalty of
-a particular stunt
-action.
-Pulling off
-nearly impossible
-stunts (-6 or more
-to the roll) may even result in the hero earning more than one benny, at the GM’s discretion.
+The game master is the final arbiter of the roll penalty of a particular stunt action.
+Pulling off nearly impossible stunts (-6 or more to the roll) may even result in the hero earning more than one benny, at the GM’s discretion.

 ### Story Declarations
 *From Adamant Entertainment's "Thrilling Tales of Adventure"*